Mimisss/algorithms/README.md

 # algorithms
-Implementation of classic algorithms like Bubble sort.
+Implementation of classic algorithms in Pascal.

-Just for fun and history.
+Just for the fun of it.